umbauschool/umbauschool.github.io/index.md

 ### Director
 PHOTO
 William Tate is an architect and instructor.
 As a professor at James Madison University and the University of Southwestern Louisiana, Tate established umbau theory.
 As an architect with Legorreta Arquitectos, Robert Collins Architects and Odell Associates, he cultivated umbau practice.
-He led his first umbau studio in the year 2001.
+He led the first umbau studio in 2001.

 ***